ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 One generally progresses through distinct levels as one increases the number of hardware threads that one is trying to exploit.
-Generally the order is:
-  - locking granularity
-  - oversharing
-  - using locks to provide existence guarantees
-  - using atomic references to provide existence guarantees
-  - poor cache locality between L3 caches or NUMA domains
+Generally the order is: locking granularity, oversharing, using locks to provide existence guarantees, using atomic references to provide existence guarantees, poor cache locality between L3 caches or NUMA domains.

+### Locking Granularity
 In essence, locking granularity is the relative size of the scope that a single lock protects.
 The most coarse grained was a single lock serializing all access to the kernel "Big Kernel Lock" or